hellospiral/Flickr-API/README.md

 ## Description

-This is a simple slideshow that cycles through Flickr images using JQuery's getJSON function and the Flickr API.
+This is a simple slide show that cycles through Flickr images using JQuery's getJSON function and the Flickr API.

 ## GitHub Pages URL: